Guide to the 2010 Home Theater Projector Comparison Report

 - Understanding your room environment in selecting the proper projector equipment

-While my writing style definitely can ramble, I do pay close attention to word crafting.
-This is important so you can understand subtle differences.
-You should get different feels from phrases like very good, impressive, really good, especially good, rather excellent, excellent, superb, and others.
-Don't think that I use terms like "excellent" and "very good" interchangeably.
-By the same token, when I say "this $999 projector has excellent image quality for the price," that doesn't mean it's as good as a projector that's "excellent" in the $3500+ class.
+While my writing style can be a bit rambling, I do pay close attention to word crafting so that you can understand subtle differences.
+You should get different feels from phrases like very good, really good, impressive, especially good, rather excellent, excellent, and others.

-When people ask me what I do: "I pay myself a bunch of money to sit home and watch movies and football games (HDTV)".
-It's not going to make me rich, but I do get to enjoy most of what this "job" entails!
+As I like to say when people ask me what I do: "I pay myself a bunch of money to sit home and watch movies and football games (HDTV)".
+Well, it's obviously not that easy, but it works for me.
+(And bunches of money aren't huge amounts, nope like bushels or wheel barrels or tractor trailers full.

 What's In This Report